Separate Property Transmuting to Community Property Post-Marriage in Arizona

 The Court found no evidence that community funds were expended to acquire the property.
 It was acquired by Mr. Potthoff prior to his marriage and was separate property.
 An encumbrance was satisfied during the marriage.
 But this was paid for by the sale of a portion of this separate property to Humble Oil Company.

-The Court also disagreed that building a shopping center completely changed the character of the land and transformed it to community property.
+The Court also disagreed that building a shopping center completely changed the character of the land and transformed it into community property.
 If community funds were used to improve the separate property, this supports a community lien on the property.

 However, the Court found no evidence that community funds were used.
 Mrs. Potthoff had to sign the promissory note for interim financing.
 But Mr. Potthoff alone signed the mortgage on his “sole and separate property” to secure that note.

 That note was subsequently paid by the proceeds of a loan from American National.
 That was evidenced by a promissory note and mortgage signed solely by Mr. Potthoff.
 Any lien for reimbursement was extinguished when the community debt was extinguished by a separate obligation.
 The Court did find that certain funds from the M.D. account were used in connection with the shopping center.
 As to these amounts, the community had a lien on the Palm Grove property for reimbursement.

 Mrs. Potthoff also argued that Mr. Potthoff spent considerable time and effort in making the shopping center a paying operation.
 This did not change the underlying character of the real property from separate to community.
 Only the profits are classified as community if derived from Mr. Potthoff’s efforts during the marriage.
-Any increase in the values of the underlying real property attributable to Mr. Potthoff’s community efforts were community property.
+Any increase in the values of the underlying real property attributable to Mr. Potthoff’s community efforts was community property.